 The Jobs Which Could Never Be Done By A Robot

 Contrary to popular belief, a college degree will not save your job.
 I want to prevent you from wasting thousands of dollars pursuing this myth.
 Also, not all college degrees are created equally.

-The jobs that are safe from robots and the effects of automation involve
+The jobs which could never be done by a robot and are safe from the effects of automation involve several unique skills

 - Problem identification